IntuitionLabs

 Surveys find many patients and doctors are confused by PBM effects.
 Some patients – especially the uninsured – actively seek alternative channels (discount cards, international suppliers) because they distrust PBM-negotiated prices ([42]).
 Independent pharmacies often pass more of the negotiated discounts to cash-paying patients (via discount programs) than may be credited by PBM-governed plans.
 The PBM reimbursement of a pharmacy and what the patient ultimately pays can diverge, sometimes dramatically.

 In Medicaid populations, the effect of PBM policies can vary by state.
 Some states have banned spread in Medicaid, forcing PBMs to use transparent pass-through pricing.
 Others are still grappling with how to get value from PBMs without overpaying.
-For seniors on Medicare Part D, the PBM rebate era will end by 2026, as plans must use net prices to determine patient liability ([39]).
-Insured seniors in particular may benefit from this switch, as their copays will reflect actual costs rather than inflated list prices.
-However, plans may compensate by raising premiums modestly.
+For seniors on Medicare Part D, major changes are now in effect: the $2,000 annual out-of-pocket cap launched in 2025 (adjusted to $2,100 in 2026), and negotiated drug prices for 10 high-expenditure drugs took effect January 2026, with discounts of 38%–79% off list prices ([48]).
+Plans must now use net prices to determine patient liability ([39]).
+The CAA 2026 further bans spread pricing in Part D starting 2028 and mandates any-willing-pharmacy provisions by 2029.

 Regulatory and Policy Landscape